-3 or more reds Third red in the same day- (continued Low/ Medium or in response to a 5 restorative conversations in Severe) Sent to DHT.
-Discussion about behaviour, may be asked to work in their classroom. half term = letter home and parents to meet DHT who will give the child a Good Behaviour Record.
+3 or more reds

+5 restorative conversations in half term = letter home and parents to meet DHT who will give the child a Good Behaviour Record.\ Third red in the same day- (continued Low/ Medium or in response to a Severe) Sent to DHT.
+Discussion about behaviour, may be asked to work in their classroom.

 A further red or another day of three reds - Sent to HT - letter home to parents.

-Graded letter system: - first time parent to talk to child, - second time within 6 school weeks - parent to meet class teacher - third time within 6 weeks of previous letter- parent to meet DHT and class teacher- Good behaviour Record - fouth Parent to meet HT.
+Graded letter system:

+- first time parent to talk to child, - second time within 6 school weeks parent to meet class teacher - third time within 6 weeks of previous letter- parent to meet DHT and class teacher- Good behaviour Record\ - fouth Parent to meet HT.

 Standard letters are included as appendices to this policy

-Note that zero tolerance is given for swearing at staff, physical assault, deliberate kicking, punching, hitting, biting or damaging property as well as any form of discrimination based on the protected characteristic (age, gender reassignment, being married or in a civil partnership, being pregnant/on maternity leave, disability, race - including colour, nationality, ethnic or national origin, religion or belief, sex).
+Note that zero tolerance is given for swearing at staff, physical assault, deliberate kicking, punching, hitting, biting or damaging property as well as any form of discrimination based on the protected characteristic (age, gender reassignment, being married or in a civil partnership, being pregnant/on maternity leave, disability, race - including colour, nationality, ethnic or national origin, religion or belief, sex) .
 This will result in bypassing the above steps.
 In this case, the following shall be adhered to:

-1. Reported to their DHT who will complete a brief investigation, assess the severity of the situation and provide an appropriate consequence;

-- Missing lunch/break for a set period of time. - Internal exclusion within school.

-2. Should the DHT deem a child's actions to be more serious, then they will take the child to the HT.
-HT will review the circumstances and either reinforce the two sanctions written above or consider the following consequences;

-- Fixed term suspension away from school. - Permanent exclusion
+- 1. Reported to their DHT who will complete a brief investigation, assess the severity of the situation and provide an appropriate consequence; - Missing lunch/break for a set period of time. - Internal exclusion within school. - 2.
+Should the DHT deem a child's actions to be more serious, then they will take the child to the HT.
+HT will review the circumstances and either reinforce the two sanctions written above or consider the following consequences; - Fixed term suspension away from school. - Permanent exclusion